Softelicious/recommended-items-by-weather-api/README.md

 # Restful API made with laravel

-This is a service, which returns product recommendations depending on current weather at Lithuanina cities.
+This is a service, which returns product recommendations depending on current weather at Lithuanian cities.

 ## Getting Started